 In simple words, debt means the money that one borrows or the loan.
-Liabilities, on the other hand, are the financial responsibilities that a company needs to take care of.
+On the other hand, Liabilities are the financial responsibilities that a company needs to take care of.
 In a way, we can say that debt is part of the liabilities.

 Debt usually refers to the amount that a company or individual owes, such as loans (both short and long term).
 It basically represents the amount that a company borrows or raises from outsiders.
 A borrower always has to pay interest on the debt also.

 Liability is a broader concept and includes debt.
 It will not be wrong to say that the difference between debt vs liabilities is primarily for companies.
 For an individual, both the terms could mean the same thing.
-Usually, when individual talks about his or her liabilities, they are very likely referring to the debt they owe.
+Usually, when individuals talk about their liabilities, they are very likely to refer to the debt they owe.
 However, for a company, the two terms are different.

 Now let us look at the difference between debt vs liabilities.

 Debt vs Liabilities – Differences